rajikudusadewale/Sales-Analytics-AMBOR-/README.md

 Upon analyzing the sales data, several trends and insights emerged:

 - The most popular product categories are Beverages and Dried fruit & Nuts, which account for over 50% of total sales.
-Dairy products make up the smallest percentage of sales.

 - Company J, H, & F are the top 3 customers with high orders.
-Company G, L, & AA make up the smallest percentage of the order.
+Company G, L, & AA make up the smallest order percentage.

 - The top-selling products are Coffee and Green Tea.
-The lowest-selling product is the Mozzarella.
+The lowest-selling product is the Fruit cocktail

 - The salesperson with the highest sales performance is Anne Larson, followed by Nancy Freehafer and Laura Giussani.